hmc-cs111-spring2023/cs111-hw2-kate-phillips/language-design.md

 "In stead of designing a thing, you need to design a way of doing.
 And this way of doing must make some choices now but leave other choices to a later time."
 [Steele, 1998] This is definitely a perspective I want to remember.
 In theory, I agree that users should have control and voice during the design process - they are after all, the ones who are going to use it at the end.
 In practice, that feels really hard to do, but remembering this idea might help.
 It doesn't sound easier, but perhaps will ultimately be more useful and live longer than I do.

 "Obey the principle of least astonishment."
 [Bloch, 2006] I picked this quote because it's so simple.
 Name, define, and design things so that users aren't surprised.
 Make it predictable, or at least as predicable as possible so that there are less bugs, users are less confused, and so that users are less frustrated.
+I'd want there to be excitement, and joy, but I personally hate the moments where I say "why is done like that" and would want to design something better for my users.
+Though, I suppose like my previous quote, it's probably easier said that done.

 **Question**